Top 10 Funny facts about Paris © French Moments

 Sleeping Beauty Castle at Disneyland was inspired by the Neuschwanstein Castle in Southern Germany.
 This European influence was fine for building a castle in Anaheim, but the fact that castles exist just down the road from Disneyland Paris challenged us to think twice about our design.” —Tony Baxter, executive designer Walt Disney Imagineering.

-The 50 meter tall château, resembling an icing strawberry cake, was then designed with greatly exaggerated and quirky forms to produce something in Europe truly out of the ordinary with a sense of childhood whimsy.
+The 50-metre-tall château, resembling an icing strawberry cake, was then designed with greatly exaggerated and quirky forms to produce something truly out of the ordinary in Europe, with a sense of childhood whimsy.

 Sunset at Disneyland Paris @plantwxter via Twenty20